Language Access Compliance Myths

 Our providers prefer in-person interpreters, so we can just reschedule patients’ appointments when an in-person interpreter is not available.

-If a patient speaks a language of lesser diffusion (LLD) and it’s difficult to find an interpreter, I can just ask them to bring a family member.
+If a patient speaks a language of lesser diffusion (LLD) and it’s difficult to find an interpreter, I can simply ask them to bring a family member.

 REALITY